TheProgrammare/Tolza/README.md

 - `@j` second dimension
 - ...

-# reserved values
-to set default value or uninit use: `null`

-to set invalid address memory use: `nullptr`

 # metaprogrammation
 metaprogrammation is behaviour declarative who starts with `#` can define some behaviour : module exportation, async, parallel, contigous memory alignment, etc...